argrelay/argrelay/docs/dev_notes/top_todos.md

     Print `help_doc` (FS_94_30_49_28)?

 *   Run mongodb with reloader in debugger (need to fix reload handling).

-*   Ensure parser works with other commands (with `|` pipes, loops, etc.) - just dry to not e the limitations.

-*   Add an operation to dump entire server state as config.

 *   Add `echo` command to test arbitrary tail args.